Skip to main content

 Playbooks

-Any playbook that has been applied to an incident can be found under the playbook section.
-You can quickly view and make any necessary adjustments to the incident's Playbooks as well as add any additional Playbooks that may be required during an incident's investigation.
+Any playbook that has been applied to an incident can be found under the Playbooks section.
+You can quickly view and make any necessary adjustments to the incident's playbooks, as well as add any additional playbooks that may be required during an incident's investigation.

 Action details